Pt

 Key Applications

-The primary end-uses of Platinum span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Platinum span multiple sectors.
 The following applications represent the most significant sources of global demand:

-• Chemical and petroleum catalysts — Platinum plays a vital role in chemical and petroleum catalysts, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Chemical and petroleum catalysts - Platinum is valued in chemical and petroleum catalysts for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Medical devices and implants — Platinum plays a vital role in medical devices and implants, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Medical devices and implants - Platinum is valued in medical devices and implants for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook